-7.1 All staff
+8.1 All staff

-All staff members will undertake safeguarding and child protection training at induction (including online safety, FGM, the Prevent duty and whistle-blowing procedures) to ensure they understand the school's safeguarding systems, their responsibilities and can identify signs of possible abuse or neglect.
-This training will be regularly updated and will be in line with advice from the three safeguarding partners.

-- All staff will have training on the government's anti-radicalisation strategy Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - Staff will also receive regular safeguarding and child protection updates (for example, through emails, e-bulletins and staff meetings) as required, but at least annually. - Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training. - Volunteers will receive appropriate training, as applicable.
+- All staff members will undertake safeguarding and child protection training at induction (including online safety, FGM, the Prevent duty and whistleblowing procedures) to ensure they understand the school's safeguarding systems, their responsibilities and can identify signs of possible abuse or neglect.
+This training will be regularly updated and will be in line with advice from the three safeguarding partners. - All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - All staff will receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring). - Staff will also receive regular safeguarding and child protection updates (for example, through emails, e-bulletins and staff meetings) as required, but at least annually. - Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training. - Volunteers will receive appropriate training, as applicable.